Appointments, Fees, Staffing and Controls

 Sponsors should ensure that sponsor fees are clearly defined and quoted separately from other services provided by the sponsor in connection with an IPO, such as book-building, pricing and similar functions governed by underwriting and related agreements.

 Before accepting any appointment as a sponsor, a sponsor needs to ensure that it has sufficient staff with appropriate levels of knowledge, skills and experience to devote to the assignment.
 In practice, this means a sponsor should have a system for tracking deal staffing and consult that system when assessing a potential sponsor assignment.
 While the Code of Conduct does not impose a limit on the number of assignments a sponsor firm may accept, a sponsor will need to consider capacity, staffing requirements and potential timing conflicts with other commitments when determining whether it is appropriate to accept an appointment.

-Under the Code of Conduct, each transaction team must include at least one "principal" who acts as the supervisor of the transaction team.
-A principal is a "responsible officer" with a minimum of five years of relevant corporate finance experience.
-For more information on the eligibility criteria for principals, please click here.
+Under the Code of Conduct, each transaction team must include at least one “principal” who acts as the supervisor of the transaction team.
+A principal is a “responsible officer” with a minimum of five years of relevant corporate finance experience.
 A sponsor should notify the SFC in writing of any changes in its appointment of principals within seven business days after making such changes.